chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a strong hit, things come to pass as you hoped.

 On a weak hit, your life takes an unexpected turn, but not necessarily for the worse.
 You find yourself spending your days with someone or in a place you did not foresee.
-Envision it (Ask the Oracle if unsure).
+Envision it (Ask for Inspiration if unsure).

 On a miss, your fears are realized.